espocrm/documentation/docs/user-guide/reports.md

 ## Syncing with Target Lists

 It's possible to have target lists synced with list report results.
 It's convenient for mass email when you would like to send emails only to contacts that meet some criteria at the moment of sending.
-This feature is available on the detail view of any target list at *Sync with Reports* panel.
+This feature is available in the detail view of any target list in the *Sync with Reports* panel.

 ## Report Filters

-Report Filters are the list view filters based on reports.
+The Report Filters feature alows to create custom primary filters for list views.
+Created filters can also be used in specific formula functions.

 An administrator can create custom list view filters based on specific reports.
 Available at: Administration > Report Filters.
 It's possible to specify teams that will have access to the filter.